rliessum/reveal.js-docker/README.md

     cloudogu/reveal.js
 ```

-## Index.html Template and params:
+## Index.html pseudo-template

 An overview where the env vars and HTML Fragment are injected:

 ```html
 <!doctype html>